mideind/Tokenizer/README.rst

 (GitHub repository `here <https://github.com/vthorsteinsson/Reynir>`_), by the same author.
 Note that Tokenizer is licensed under the MIT license while Greynir is licensed under GPLv3.

+You might also find the
+`Reynir natural language parser for Icelandic <https://github.com/vthorsteinsson/ReynirPackage>`_ interesting.

 To install::

 	pip install tokenizer